myPathways

 Sheridan to Sheridan credit equivalency is where a previously completed course with at least an 80% match is substituted in a new program to meet a requirement.
 To request a course substitution, the student must complete a Course Substitution form and email the appropriate coordinator – Program Coordinator, English Coordinator, Breadth Coordinator, or General Elective Coordinator – to make the request.

-• Course Substitution form
+- Course Substitution form

-• Courses with the exact same course code (COMM 19999 for example), or electives that will meet the new program requirements will automatically be counted towards credit towards the new program.
-Students are encouraged to check the "Academic Requirements" link (see example below) in the Academics section of the myStudent Centre account to view any completed courses that are being used for the new program.
+Courses with the exact same course code (COMM 19999 for example), or electives that will meet the new program requirements will automatically be counted towards credit towards the new program.
+Students are encouraged to check their Academic Progress by clicking on the Academic Progress tile in their dashboard on myStudent Centre.
+In the left hand sidebar click on Academic Progress to view any completed courses that are being used for the new program.

 Please note: Students should continue to attend classes until official notification that the course substitution has been approved.
 If the course substitution is approved, and reduces your course/credit load to less than 60%, it will affect your eligibility for OSAP.
 Check with the Financial Aid Office if you are uncertain of your eligibility.
 The original grade received will be counted in the GPA calculation of the program the course is transferred to.